Assistive Technology Occupational Therapy Fellowship Program

 - Can I apply if I am not yet licensed or have not graduated OT school?

 If you are not already licensed, you will need to have a license before you are able to begin the fellowship experience.
-You do not need to have a license to apply for the fellowship experience.
-However, acceptance will be contingent upon obtaining a license prior to the fellowship start date.
-In your application, you will need to provide proof of expected graduation date and plan for NBCOT testing and state licensing.
+You do not need to have a license to apply for the fellowship experience, however, you must have proof of confirmed/scheduled NBCOT testing date that will allow for the test results to be received prior to June 30th.
+If selected, acceptance will be contingent upon obtaining a license (temporary license not accepted).

 - Will the fellow get a salary/benefits during the fellowship experience?